Best Photos 2014 • Wildlife & Landscape Photography

 Best Wildlife Photographs

 Now since we hit Etosha already, why not go over to the wildlife, the predators.
 Everybody wants to see them.
-This year I was a lucky duck with Wildlife Photography.
-I have met cheetahs, lions and hyenas.
-This cheetah looking over it’s shoulder back to it’s mates while they were sneaking in to a Springbok herd.
-One after the other, meeting up at a spot and probably discussing, who will do the first sprint to catch lunch.
-When that was decided, one sneaking in to about 20-25m to the herd and like a rocket started the sprint and the race started.
-The fastest land animal on the hunt.
+This year I was a lucky duck with Wildlife Photographs.
+I have met cheetahs, lions, and hyenas.
+This cheetah is looking over its shoulder back to its mates while they were sneaking into a Springbok herd.
+One after the other, meeting up at a spot and probably discussing who will make the first sprint to catch lunch.
+When that was decided, one sneaking 20-25m to the herd, like a rocket started the sprint, and the race started.
+Undoubtedly, the fastest land animal on the hunt.
 I only can say, that was fast!!
 Sadly lunch needed to be postponed to dinner time.
 The chosen cheetah did not get a Springbok.
-I do not want to know what it’s mates had to say to that!!
+I do not want to know what its mates had to say to that!

-After Africa, the down under continent called my name, OZ was on the list.
-Staying on a little island at great Barrier Reef in Australia.
-You only can fly in and this is more a diving island.
+After Africa, the down-under continent called my name, OZ, was on the list.
+Staying on a little island at Great Barrier Reef in Australia.
+You only can fly in, and this is more a diving island.
 Hey, I would say this is also a birding island.
 Holy, how many birds are living on this island.
 From the Red-tailed Tropicbird to the White-capped Noddy and more.
-Well, the White-capped Noddy is for me more a “Angry Bird”.
-It gave me always that look and after a few images it always said thank with nodding it’s head!
+Well, the White-capped Noddy is for me more an “Angry Bird.”
+Undoubtedly it gave me always that look, and after a few photographs, it always said thanks with nodding its head!
+Way too funny.

-The last image, as well a wildlife photograph, or better said bird photograph.
+The last photograph, as well a wildlife photograph, or better said bird photograph.
 The Red-tailed Tropicbird, one of them was right in front of our porch nesting.
 This bird did not care about us at all.
-We kept our distance as far the building has allowed us.
+We kept our distance as far as the building has allowed us.
 It looked like sleeping all day, no move nothing.
 The second day I recognized that another Red-tailed Tropicbird flew in from the sea.
-It came always nearly same time – lunch time.
-So I checked what is this bird doing.
+It always came nearly at the same time – lunchtime.
+So I checked what this bird is doing.
 Sitting a bit off the whole scene.
 Oh, the second bird came to feed the nesting bird.
-Well, next day I took a beach chair and placed myself with the camera in a corner on the beach to get the food delivery boy in flight – mid air.
+Well, the next day, I took a beach chair and placed myself with the camera in a corner on the beach to get the food delivery boy in flight – mid-air.
 The result:

-I think this is enough of best photos or favorites and short tales of my trips here and there.
-We will see what next year will bring on best photos.
-Hopefully I find sometimes a STOP button, just to stop the time for a few days, especially when I am on a trip.
+I think this is enough of the 2014 best photos or favorites and short tales of my trips here and there.
+We will see what next year will bring on the best photos.
+Hopefully, I find sometimes a STOP button, just to stop the time for a few days, especially when I am on a trip.
 That would be so nice.
-Hope you enjoyed the review of 2014 best photos, well, should be called my favorites, but best photos is fine too.
+I hope you enjoyed the review of the 2014 best photos, well, it should be called my favorites, but the best photos are fine too.
 Feel free to share.
-I know I should link here and there in my website for link building SEO stuff in this post.
-Well, SEO forces me a bit, no a bit more actually, just this link, hoping not to spam you, just my gallery.
-You find all my landscape photographs, my photography prints and all stock photos and all of all on sale in my nature and wildlife galleries.
+I know I should link here and there on my website for link-building SEO in this post.
+Well, SEO forces me a bit, no a bit more actually, just this link, hoping not to spam you, my gallery.

-My Online shop offers Landscape and Wildlife Photo prints as well Stock images.
-More information about photo prints and stock images you find in my buying photo prints or in my buying stock photos page.
+My Online shop offers Landscape and Wildlife Photo prints as well as Stock images.
+More information about photo wall art prints and stock photographs you find in my buying photo prints or in my buying stock photos page.

-We photographers get up very early mornings, well the outcome of rolling out of the feathers when it is still dark you see at my African landscape images.
+We, nature photographers, get up very early mornings, well the outcome of rolling out of the feathers when it is still dark you see at my African landscape photographs.

 A pick out of my blog posts, a black and white fine art picture of an African Elephant’s white long tusks.